-An exhibit that shows learning through creation of original art.
+An exhibit that showcases the skills you have developed in one or more mediums.
 Original art is a one-of-a-kind, non-replicable design of your creation.
 By using one medium or a combination, an individual creates an authentic work of art that is not recognizable as another's work.
 You must explain the application of the most relevant design element(s) and art principle(s) featured in this exhibit.
 Describe your inspirations, reasons, feelings, and/or motives for creating this work of art.